COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Proposed Method

 \subsubsection{Implementation: Calibration and Ordinality Constrained Training for Audiovisual Emotion Recognition}

 We train classification models of dimensional emotion recognition, in addition to the standard regression models used in the literature.
-In both cases, the underpinning principles of the COLD fusion are the same, but implementations of the training objective differ slightly.
-To train the temporal context fusion models by imposing the above-described calibration and ordinality constraints, we optimise the network to jointly minimise a loss function composed of the following components:
+In both cases, the underpinning principles of the COLD fusion are the same, but the training objective implementations differ slightly.
+To train the temporal context fusion models by imposing the calibration and ordinality constraints, we optimise the network to minimise a loss function composed of the following components:

 \textbf{Emotion Prediction Loss ($L_{emo}$)} is computed using the standard cross-entropy function for training the classification models.
-For the regression models training, similar to ~\cite{Kossaifi_2020_CVPR}, we use inverse Concordance Correlation Coefficient (CCC) loss (1.0 - CCC) in addition to MSE.
+For the regression models training, similar to~\cite{Kossaifi_2020_CVPR}, we use inverse Concordance Correlation Coefficient (CCC) loss (1.0 - CCC) in addition to MSE.
 This loss is computed for the predictions from unimodal ($Y_V$ and $Y_A$) and multimodal ($Y_{AV}$) branches jointly (\Cref{fig:cold_main}).

-\textbf{Calibration and Ordinality Loss ($L_{CO}$)} combines the aforementioned constraints, defined in \Cref{eq:calib} and \Cref{eq:ordin}, into a single training objective using differentiable operations. \Cref{fig:cold_loss} shows the steps involved in implementing this component: given an input sequence with $N$ frames, we first compute their unimodal latent distributions followed by their corresponding unimodal predictions.
+\textbf{Calibration and Ordinality Loss ($L_{CO}$)} combines the aforementioned constraints, defined in~\Cref{eq:calib} and~\Cref{eq:ordin}, into a single training objective using differentiable operations. \Cref{fig:cold_loss} shows the steps involved in implementing this component: given an input sequence with $N$ frames, we first compute their unimodal latent distributions followed by their corresponding unimodal predictions.
 To impose the calibration and ordinality constraints, we first compute two sets of vectors for each modality:

 \textbf{Distance Vectors.} We collect the scalar distance values ($d_V^i$ and $d_A^i$) between the unimodal predictions ($Y_V^i$ and $Y_A^i$) and the ground truth labels ($Y^{i*}$) using either cross-entropy (classification) or MSE (regression) as the distance function.
 This step produces N-dimensional distance vectors, $D_V=[d_V^1, d_V^2 .., d_V^N]$ and $D_A=[d_A^1, d_A^2 .., d_A^N]$.